thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 = 1.1.4.1: August 07, 2012 =

-* New: Added "order" and "orderby" parameters to the [downloads] short code
+* New: Added "order" and "orderby" parameters to the [downloads] shortcode
 * New: Added support for .mobi files
 * New: Add a "No Download Found" message to the PDF reports for when there are no products
 * Fix: Bug with the source file download processing